tinkerhub/ComputerVision-with-PyTorch-Learning-Program/README.md

 * Prerequisites, installations, getting to know each other.

 ### Day 2
-Morning : In the slack channel we share the following content.
+Morning : In the telegram channel we share the following content.

 1. [What is PyTorch ?](https://pytorch.org/tutorials/beginner/blitz/tensor_tutorial.html#sphx-glr-beginner-blitz-tensor-tutorial-py)
 2. [Autograd: Automatic Differentiation](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html#sphx-glr-beginner-blitz-autograd-tutorial-py)